 |

-appear on the stage at the age of six and first became the prizewinner
+began to appear on the stage at the age of six and first became the

-at the International Competition for young pianists at the age of
+prizewinner at the International Competition for young pianists at

 Since 2003 Vitaly Pisarenko won the 1st Prizes at the International